 Hitman’s wintery levels and cosy interiors will fill you with festive cheer as you fill your targets with poison, steel, lead, and dread.
 There will also be a Hokkaido Snow Festival on January 3 which adds more festive fighting, this time with snowballs, to unlock a new wintery suit and the ice pick weapon.

 Since we have had trouble making a simple burger as head chef at Chez Overcooked, the intimidating prospect of cooking a proper Christmas dinner – with all the trimmings, of course – strikes fear into our hearts.
 And it threatens the fragile ceasefire after the inevitable Christmas argument.

-This year Team 17 has put out a free update called Kevin’s Christmas Cracker.
+Last year Team 17 put out a free update called Kevin’s Christmas Cracker.
 It includes five festive kitchens, some indulgent recipes (mince pies, Christmas pudding, and hot chocolate, if you’re asking), as well as new chefs including an elf and snowman chef (just don’t get the latter too close to the oven, ok?).

 The Awesome Adventures of Captain Spirit

 Get ready everyone, this one is a tear-jerker.
 Before the release of its sequel to Life is Strange, Dontnod put out Captain Spirit, a small spin-off adventure about Chris, a nine year old with a vivid and wild imagination who likes to play as his superhero alter ego Captain Spirit.